lorabit/CMPS245HW1/README.md

 #preprocess.py

-This python document is aim to preprocess the text and so that the text is suitable for feature extraction and clustering.
+This python file aims to preprocess the text and so that the text is suitable for feature extraction and clustering.
 The preprocess() function in the preprocess.py consist of several functions to achieve the general specifications that aim to make the tweets tokenized and clean.

 The removeURL() function remove the URL that start with 'www' or 'http' from the text.
-The removeAT() function remove the '@' character that at the begining of the name of the Twitter user name.
+The removeAT() function remove the '@' character that at the beginning of the name of the Twitter username.
 The removeHashTag() function remove the trailing hashtags.
 The removeNULL_Single() function remove the single character and NULL in the text such as the ',', '.', '!' and '?'